samirzjadhav/100-days-of-code/log.md

 **Today's Progress**:
 Today I learned about loops, looping over arrays and objects, I also learned about the break and continue keywords.<br>
 I also completed a few challenges on the above topics.

+### Day 83 : jule 25 2022, Monday

+**Today's Progress**: Today I learned about while loops, looping backward, and nested loops.
+I also completed a few challenges on the above topics